 Mine is an extreme example; it was my job to use social media constantly and that’s why the effects were so great, but even the average person checks their phone 200 times a day – that’s once every six and a half minutes.
 Hence this worry about ‘social media addiction’ cropping up in the news.

-This month the Daily Telegraph launched a campaign to limit children’s social media use, stating that a swathe of data amassed by charities, academics and doctors has linked it to a series of harmful results, many of which build gradually over time.
+Last year the Daily Telegraph launched a campaign to limit children’s social media use, stating that a swathe of data amassed by charities, academics and doctors has linked it to a series of harmful results, many of which build gradually over time.
 The news about how children’s social media use can result in lasting harm was covered across several other broadsheet papers, radio and TV, often quoting the same expert, Mark Griffiths, a Chartered Psychologist and Distinguished Professor of Behavioural Addiction at Nottingham Trent University.
 He has found through his research that ‘social media addiction’ comes with all the behavioural signals that we might usually associate with chemical addictions, such as smoking or alcoholism.
 These include mood changes, social withdrawal, conflict and relapse.

 Social media addiction is a made-up term.
 That is not to say it isn’t a real feeling, but that there is no strict definition of what it is and how it differs from other forms of addiction.
 The Diagnostic Statistical Manual or DSM (the psychologists’ bible) does not include social media addiction as a medical disorder.